3.E.1 The Ion-translocating Microbial Rhodopsin (MR) Family

 Channelrhodopsin-1 (ChR1) or channelopsin-1 (Chop1; Cop3; CSOA) of C. reinhardtii is most closely related to the archaeal sensory rhodopsins.
 It has 712 aas with a signal peptide, followed by a short amphipathic region, and then a hydrophobic N-terminal domain with seven probable TMSs (residues 76-309) followed by a long hydrophilic C-terminal domain of about 400 residues.
 Part of the C-terminal hydrophilic domain is homologous to intersectin (EH and SH3 domain protein 1A) of animals (AAD30271).

 Chop1 serves as a light-gated proton channel and mediates phototaxis and photophobic responses in green algae (Nagel et al., 2002).
 Based on this phenotype, Chop1 could be assigned to TC category #1.A, but because it belongs to a family in which well-characterized homologues catalyze active ion transport, it is assigned to the MR family.
-Expression of the chop1 gene, or a truncated form of that gene encoding only the hydrophobic core (residues 1-346 or 1-517) in frog oocytes in the presence of all-trans retinal produces a light-gated conductance that shows characteristics of a channel passively but selectively permeable to protons.
-This channel activity probably generates bioelectric currents (Nagel et al., 2002).
+Expression of the chop1 gene, or a truncated form of this gene encoding only the hydrophobic core (residues 1-346 or 1-517) in frog oocytes in the presence of all-trans retinal produces a light-gated conductance that shows characteristics of a channel, passively but selectively permeable to protons.
+This channel activity may generate bioelectric currents (Nagel et al., 2002).

 A homologue of ChR1 in C. reinhardtii is channelrhodopsin-2 (ChR2; Chop2; Cop4; CSOB).
 This protein is 57% identical, 10% similar to ChR1.
 It forms a cation-selective ion channel activated by light absorption.
 It transports both monovalent and divalent cations.
 It desensitizes to a small conductance in continuous light.
 Recovery from desensitization is accelerated by extracellular H+ and a negative membrane potential.
 It may be a photoreceptor for dark adapted cells (Nagel et al., 2003).
 A transient increase in hydration of transmembrane α-helices with a t(1/2) = 60 μs tallies with the onset of cation permeation.
 Aspartate 253 accepts the proton released by the Schiff base (t(1/2) = 10 μs), with the latter being reprotonated by aspartic acid 156 (t(1/2) = 2 ms).
 The internal proton acceptor and donor groups, corresponding to D212 and D115 in bacteriorhodopsin, are clearly different from other microbial rhodopsins, indicating that their spatial position in the protein was relocated during evolution.
 E90 deprotonates exclusively in the nonconductive state.
 The observed proton transfer reactions and the protein conformational changes relate to the gating of the cation channel (Lórenz-Fonfría et al. 2013).